On this page:

 Consult your degree audit

-Once you have submitted official transcripts and you are admitted, the registrar will evaluate and post credit to your student record.
+Once you have submitted official transcripts and you are admitted, the registrar will evaluate and post the credit to your student record.
 These credits will appear on your student record under your degree audit.

 Transferology is a free online tool that can help you determine the transferability and applicability of your credits.